czarnewski/czarnewski/visualisation.md

 <br/>

 One of my big interests is data visualisation.
-Great par of my work as a bioinformatician and as a teacher in advanced course is about turning data and numbers into graphically meaningful results!
+Great part of my work as a bioinformatician and as a teacher in advanced courses is about turning data and numbers into graphically meaningful results!

 I am currently working on this page, please come back later.